emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ![](/media_base/image3.png)

-After logging in to the application click the button "Set up index pattern" to add a new index pattern in Kibana:
+After logging in to the application click the button "Set up index pattern" to add a new index pattern:

 ![](/media/media/image3_js.png)